-- (a) each Subsidiary may make Restricted Payments to the Borrower and to wholly-owned Subsidiaries (and, in the case of a Restricted Payment by a non-wholly-owned Subsidiary, to the Borrower and any Subsidiary and to each other owner of capital stock or other equity interests of such Subsidiary on a pro rata basis based on their relative ownership interests); - (b) the Borrower may declare and make dividend payments or other distributions payable solely in the common stock or other common equity interests of such Person; - (c) the Borrower and each Subsidiary may purchase, redeem or otherwise acquire shares of its common stock or other common equity interests or warrants or options to acquire any such shares with the proceeds received from the substantially concurrent issue of new shares of its common stock or other common equity interests; and - (d) within the period of ten (10) banking days following the date of this Agreement, the Borrower may purchase, redeem or otherwise acquire shares of its capital stock for cash in an aggregate amount not to exceed \$5,000,000; provided, however, that (a) the first \$916,660 of such purchases shall be made with Borrower's cash on hand on the date of this Agreement, and (b) not more than \$4,083,340 of the proceeds of the Facilities may be used for such repurchases.
+- (a) each Subsidiary may make Restricted Payments to the Borrower and to wholly-owned Subsidiaries (and, in the case of a Restricted Payment by a non-wholly-owned Subsidiary, to the Borrower and any Subsidiary and to each other owner of capital stock or other equity interests of such Subsidiary on a pro rata basis based on their relative ownership interests); - (b) the Borrower may declare and make dividend payments or other distributions payable solely in the common stock or other common equity interests of such Person; - (c) the Borrower and each Subsidiary may purchase, redeem or otherwise acquire shares of its common stock or other common equity interests or warrants or options to acquire any such shares with the proceeds received from the substantially concurrent issue of new shares of its common stock or other common equity interests; and - (d) the Borrower may make the Restricted Payments described on attached Schedule 8.1; provided, however, that - (i) such payments shall be made using only the Borrower's cash on hand and proceeds of the Facility No. 2 Commitment; - (ii) any such payments occurring more than five (5) banking days after the making of the Term Loan Advance shall be made using only the Borrower's cash on hand (other than proceeds of the Facility No. 2 Commitment), and in addition (A) the aggregate amount of such payments shall not exceed \$2,500,000 less the aggregate amount of Restricted Payments made pursuant to subsection 8.5(e) below, and (B) such payments in each case shall be made only after delivery to the Bank of an officer's certificate signed by the chief executive officer or chief financial officer of the Borrower that demonstrates and confirms that after giving effect to such payment, the Borrower would be in compliance with Section 8.5 hereof as of the end of the fiscal quarter of the Borrower then most recently ended. - (e) the Borrower may make the Restricted Payments of the types described on attached Schedule 8.1 with respect to other employees holding options to purchase common stock of the Borrower; provided, however, that - any such payments shall be made using only the Borrower's cash on hand (other than proceeds of the Facility No. 2 Commitment), - (ii) the aggregate amount of such payments shall not exceed the lesser of (x) the difference between the sum of \$2,500,000 and the aggregate amount of Restricted Payments made pursuant to paragraph (ii) of subsection 8.8(d), and (y) \$300,000, and